JacksonBates/pair-frontend/FIRST_PR_CLUB.md

 * [MarcoThePoro](https://github.com/MarcoThePoro) :) Did all the exercises in front-end but can't get myself to stick to the projects.
 I'm from Melbourne.
 I've made a few PRs to a little atom plugin called less-than-slash.
 I want to add simple hash routing so the url reflects which modals are open.

 ---

+* [Kenchung1996](https://github.com/kenchung1996) Hi everyone!
+Thanks for having me on this project, this is my first open-source project,